ac110718/Learning/Recommendation_Systems/recommendation_systems.md

 - L1 norm: Manhattan distance.
 How far apart are you on ratings on multidimensions
 - L2 norm: Euclidean distance
 - Cosine similarity: Dot product, divided by scaling of each factor squared.
 How far apart is angle X magnitude.

+Use k-means clustering to segment users into different profiles.
+Within these subgroups you can look up the cluster, and then calculate similarities between those users as part of a smaller group.
+There's some risk the most similar users aren't in this group, but it's a very fast and usually accurate way to narrow down the SEARCH SPACE in calculating recommendations.